-Interval type-2 fuzzy logic in image processing and pattern recognition
+Interval type-2 fuzzy logic for enhancing image processing and recognition

-Patricia Melin
+Patricia Melin and Oscar Castillo

-Tijuana Institute of Technology Calzada Tecnologico s/n, Mexico pmelin@tectijuana.mx
+Tijuana Institute of Technology, Calzada Tecnologico s/n, Mexico pmelin@tectijuana.mx, ocastillo@tectijuana.mx

 Abstract

 Interval type-2 fuzzy logic can be applied to perform image processing and pattern recognition.
 In this work a new type-2 fuzzy logic method is applied for edge detection in images and the results are compared with traditional techniques for the same goal with the type-2 edge detection outperforming the other techniques.
 We also describe a method for pattern recognition that is based on interval type-2 fuzzy systems that is also shown to outperform type-1 fuzzy systems and other methods.